Supreme Court: Current COVID-19 Protocol

 7. Hearings will be recorded in the usual way.

 8. The Supreme Court courtroom will continue to be cleaned thoroughly on a daily basis.
 Hand sanitiser and antibacterial wipes will be available inside the courtroom.
 More details are available on the Ministry of Justice website.

 9. Anyone entering the Supreme Court building is encouraged to register their attendance on a list maintained by the Registrar or scan the QR code at the entrance to the building.
 Any person present in the Supreme Court courtroom and court building must observe any applicable hygiene and social distancing requirements and the wearing of masks is encouraged.
 Any person present may also elect to wear gloves.

 10. Court documents may be filed in person, by post or by email.
 Filing by email is encouraged.
-Under s 24 of the Epidemic Preparedness Act 2006, I modify the Supreme Court Rules 2004 so that applications for leave to appeal that would normally have to be filed in person or by post will be accepted for filing if filed by email.
 If court documents are filed in person, hygiene requirements must be followed in accordance with instructions from the Registry officer receiving the documents.
 Processing of documents filed by post or in person may be delayed if that is necessary to meet hygiene requirements.

 11. Filing fees may be paid by File and Pay.
 Please contact the Registry by email at the address below or by telephone (04 918 8222) if you need guidance as to how to do this.